DeuxHuitHuit/jQuery-event-based-animation/README.md

 #### Version 1.1

 jQuery plugin that offers a different way to do animations. jQuery animations are time based, i.e. total duration us know from the start.
-This project aims to break thir barrier by allowing you to change end (or target) values during the animation, based on multiples events.
+This project aims to break this barrier by allowing you to change end (or target) values during the animation, based on multiples events.
+If you try to do something like this with `$.fn.animate` and `$.fn.stop`, you will see that the effect is jerky and that real control is pretty impossible to achieve.

 The two main goals of this project is to avoid having the same *raf* loop copied all over the place and to provide a flexible approach to event based animation yet maintaining a